 The Division of Diagnostic Imaging at The University of Texas MD Anderson Cancer Center accepts one individual per year for a one-year fellowship in thoracic radiology.

-Overall, the Division performed 320,000 procedures in FY 03/04.
-Approximately 500 CTs and 110 MRIs are performed daily, including 90 thoracic CTs.
-There are eight dedicated thoracic radiologists and three part time faculty.
+Overall, the Division performed 420,000 procedures in FY 14/15.
+Approximately 550 CTs and 170 MRIs are performed daily, including 90 thoracic CTs.
+There are twelve dedicated thoracic radiologists.
 The patient mix is 80% outpatient and 20% inpatient.

 Goals and Objectives

 The objectives of the Thoracic Imaging Fellowship are to:

 Educate trainees in the advanced interpretation of chest radiography, computed tomography, magnetic resonance imaging, positron emission tomography/ computed tomography and in the performance of ultrasound and CT guided procedures

 Educate trainees in the biology, epidemiology, diagnosis, staging, pathology, treatment and complications of malignant tumors, particularly lung cancer